mattvonrocketstein/toybox/README.md

 * [nginx](http://nginx.org/en/docs/): a webserver with fairly sane configs
     * version @ 1.4.6
     * WUI/data port @ 80
-    * no real default configuration
+    * default config is simple: just a rendered version of this markdown
     * see Vagrantfile to check if port-forwarding to host 8080 is enabled

 ##Optional toys: